ktorio/ktor-documentation/topics/advanced_http2.md

 ```
 {src="snippets/http2-netty/src/main/resources/application.conf"}

-## ALPN implementation
+## ALPN implementation {id="apln_implementation"}

 HTTP/2 requires ALPN ([Application-Layer Protocol Negotiation](https://en.wikipedia.org/wiki/Application-Layer_Protocol_Negotiation)) to be enabled.
 The first option is to use an external ALPN implementation that needs to be added to the boot classpath.
 Another option is to use OpenSSL native bindings and precompiled native binaries.
 Also, each particular engine can support only one of these methods.

-### Jetty
+### Jetty {id="jetty"}

 Since ALPN APIs are supported starting with Java 8, the Jetty engine doesn't require any specific configurations for using HTTP/2.
 So, you only need to:
 1. [Create a server](Engines.md#choose-create-server) with the Jetty engine.